IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 yarn workflow deployment encrypt
 ```

-This will create a new folder named *encryption* inside the deployment folder (if not already existing).
+This will create a new folder named *encrypted* inside the deployment folder (if not already existing).
 It will also populate a private key file used to decrypt data

 !!! warning
     The `private.key` file should NOT be checked into a public repo, and should be backed up securely.
 If lost, encrypted files will not be able to be decrypted and will have to be regenerated with a new key